Description

 Origin: Britain

-Condition: About Very Fine with dark patina pin missing.
+Condition: About Very Fine with dark patina pin missing, some repairs.

 Description: A cruciform brooch with a rectangular head-plate with carinated bow. highly decorated for type.